nbroguiere/TFM/Readme.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+The complete license information is found in License_GPL3.txt

 # Overview
 This Matlab series of scripts enables 3D traction force microscopy in biological applications.
 It is implemented with a simple tracking on a cubic mesh of matrix deformations by cross-correlation, followed by force reconstruction under the assumptions of linear elastic isotropic materials under small deformations.